Joika

-Synopsis
+Plot

 Fifteen-year old aspiring American ballerina Joy Womack is accepted into the prestigious Moscow Bolshoi Theatre.
 Womack has ambitions of becoming a Prima Ballerina at the Bolshoi Company.
 Womack and her fellow ballerinas train under the tutelage of Tatiyana Volkova, who is a strict and demanding instructor.
 During the course of her training, Womack develops a rivalry with a Russian girl named Natasha, who shares Womack's ambitions of becoming the academy's Prima Ballerina.
 Womack also befriends a Russian boy named Nikolay Lebedev.

 Joy and Natasha are injured by someone planting glass in their shoes.
 After a night of partying, Womack is late to a class after Natasha sabotages her alarm clock.
 In response, Tatiyana removes Womack from the top girl's ranking on the Ballerina list for an upcoming Bolshoi production.
 However, Womack finds a loophole by entering into a marriage of convenience with Lebedev.
 As a result, Volkova is forced under Russian law to include Womack's name on the Ballerina list.

 Concerned about their daughter's well being and lack of contact, Womack's parents Eleanor and Clay travel to Moscow.
 They unsuccessfully attempt to convince her to annul her marriage to Lebedev and return to the United States.
 Unwilling to relinquish her ambitions, Womack decides to remain in Russia to continue her training.
 Womack later moves into Lebedev's flat, which he shares with his mother Valeriya Lebedeve.

 Womack turns to a wealthy sponsor named Andrei Vadys, who tries to exploit her, but after she denies his advances, she is blacklisted from the Bolshoi.
 After Nikolay abuses Womack as well, she separates from him.
 Volkova visits Womack to offer her a role in the Varna International Ballet Competition.
 While Womack is initially wary, Volkova manages to convince Womack by showing her softer side and sharing her past career as a ballerina.
 During the show, Womack hurts one of her legs.
 Despite the pleas of her mother Eleanor, Womack insists on continuing with the show, which helps launches her ballerina career.